 For complete details about our undergraduate program, please download our undergraduate student handbook.

 Students wishing to complete the Psychology major must complete 4 required courses (3 outside the department and 1 within - 200.207) and choose 3 intro-level as well as 5 upper level Psychology courses.
 In addition, students must complete a small-group or individual experience and finish 18 additional credits of H, N, Q and/or E.

 Complete details can be found in our undergraduate student handbook (.pdf).

-To graduate with honors in The Psychological & Brain Sciences Department, you must complete the criteria on the Honors Checklist by April 1st of your senior year.
+To graduate with honors in the Psychology major, you must complete the criteria on the Honors Checklist by April 1st of your senior year.
 The criteria are outlined below.
 Failure to complete all the criteria on the checklist and submit it for approval by the deadline date means you will not receive honors in your major.
 You cannot complete the checklist before February 1st of your senior year.
 Please note: These requirements are not related to the “General University Honors”.
 General University Honors are automatically assigned to all students who graduate with a GPA of 3.5 or higher.